Exove/developer-test/README.md

 Have it fire an event with the value
 Have it fire the event only when the user has stopped moving it

+### 1D.
+Create a module in Drupal

+Create a module for Drupal that shows the contents of an RSS feed.
+The module must create a configuration value for the URL of the RSS feed.
+The module must create a route (/link-list) and show the link and the title of the RSS feed in the route.

+You don't have to style the page.

 ## Section 2

 ### 2A.
 Create a comic book reader/image browser or a carousel with React.
 Continued in question 3B.
 Use images from this document or your own.